flamsanct/flamsanct.github.io/wp/README.md

  One mining outpost was captured in a series of coordinated strikes by marauders in the Outer Ring and retrofitted as an outlaw stronghold.
 The marauder chieftain in command dubbed the station the "Brig" in honor of The Citadel's holding cells he once managed to escape.
 After a period of conflict, a ceasefire was reached with the tentative agreement that the Brig would be a neutral safe harbor where mining crews are allowed to bring their ore for processing so long as they abided by the marauder way of doing things.

-Undeterred, The Citadel continues work on new outposts with more powerful defense systems for deployment in the near future.
+Undeterred, The Citadel continues work on new outposts with more powerful defensive capabilities for deployment in the near future.

 # Upgrades